fabsenet/blog_en/source/_posts/2012/08-24-my-first-week-with-windows-8.md

 ## Conclusion

 The first week using Windows 8 was amazing.
-I wasn’t missing my old Vista at any time.
+I wasn't missing my old Vista at any time.
 I think Microsoft did a great job and I see a bright future for Windows 8.